sparsh1706/ETL_Pipeline-/README.md

-# UCLA MSBA Data Management Project - Impact of Wildfires on Air Pollution Levels
+# UCLA MSBA Data Management Project - Impact of Wildfires on Air Pollution Levels: Sparsh Sharma

 This project processes data using PySpark and DuckDB to generate aggregated CSV files for visualization in Tableau.
 It involves the following main steps: